pufflyai/prompt-studio-core/websites/docs/pages/nodes/table.md

 # Checklist

-The **checklist instruction** will run your prompt sequentially over a document of any length and fill a table with parameters you requested.
-The full document is provided to the LLM as is, to ensure no information is missed.
-This is ideal for analyzing documents, running checklists or extracting information from unstructured data.
+The **checklist node** will process your document, no matter its length, and fill a table with the requested parameters.
+The entire document is given to the AI to make sure no details are overlooked.
+This method is great for analyzing documents, completing checklists, or getting information from unstructured data.

 This node returns a table in either CSV or markdown formats, and will self heal incompatible results.